Bulgaria: from the enforcer

 How long is the head of agency’s term of office?

-The chairperson of the Commission on Protection of Competition (CPC) is appointed by the National Assembly for a five-year term of office.
+The chairperson of the Commission on Protection of Competition (CPC) is appointed by the National Assembly for a seven-year term of office.
 He or she cannot be re-elected immediately for a further term.

 When is he or she due for reappointment?

 The chairperson of the CPC was elected by the National Assembly on 29 June 2016; the decision of the National Assembly for their election came into force on 5 July 2016, with its promulgation in the State Gazette.
-Accordingly, the five-year term of office expires on 5 July 2021.
+Accordingly, the seven-year term of office expires on 5 July 2023.

 Which posts within the organisation are political appointments?

-The chairperson, deputy chairpersons and members of the CPC are appointed by the National Assembly.
+The chairperson, the deputy chairperson and the members of the CPC are appointed by the National Assembly.

 What is the agency’s annual budget?